THANGADHIWAN/user_module/replit.md

 - **2025-01-17**: Redesigned sidebar to icon-only with tooltips on hover
 - **2025-01-17**: Added AI chatbot for help and support with floating interface
 - **2025-01-17**: Removed Help & Support from main navigation menu
+- **2025-01-17**: Implemented unified search and filter system based on user reference image
+- **2025-01-17**: Removed breadcrumbs from all pages as requested
+- **2025-01-17**: Reduced left and right spacing throughout the application
+- **2025-01-17**: Fixed filter layout to show selective filters instead of all at once
+- **2025-01-17**: Added proper icons and improved UI boxes for better user experience

 ## Project Architecture